-The Red Bird Leadership Program's purpose is to influence students in ways that make them better leaders.
-Red Bird Student Leaders will not only learn about leadership theory, they will have opportunities to put what they learn into practice and gain experience by serving as student leaders on campus.
+The Red Bird Leadership Program's purpose is to influence students in ways to become better leaders.
+Red Bird Student Leaders will learn about leadership theory, have opportunities to put what they learn into practice and gain experience by serving as student leaders on campus.
 Through the process, they will increase their involvement on campus and in the community, build networks with influential people and influence others to become better people.
 Red Bird Leaders are selected through an application and interview process each spring and must maintain a minimum 2.5 GPA.